nicolassargos/blazor-dragdrop/README.md

 ### Release notes:

-1.1.8: added the dropzone name in which an Draggable is dropped on its event OnDrop
+1.1.8: added the dropzone name in which an Draggable component is dropped on its event OnDrop

 #### Install: